ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 A layered architecture will introduce resources and allow connectivity to be provided.
 Each layer will add connectivity.
 The layers are implemented in terraform.
 It will be possible to change parameters, like number of zones, by changing a terraform variable.

-This tutorial walks you through a complete example demonstrating the network connectivity, routing, DNS name resolution and other details that potentially need to be considered when stiching together multi VPC architectures.
-A layered presentation approach allows you to pick and choose parts of this tutorial that might be applicable in your environment.
+This tutorial walks you through a complete example demonstrating the network connectivity, VPC routing, DNS name resolution and other details that potentially need to be considered when stiching together multi VPC architectures.
+A layered approach allows you to pick and choose parts of this tutorial that are applicable to your environment.
 {: shortdesc}

 ## Objectives
 {: #vpc-transit-objectives}

-* todo
-* Address micro-services by DNS name resolution using {{site.data.keyword.dns_short}}.
+* Understand the concepts behind a VPC based hub and spoke model.
+* Understand the applicability of a firewall-router and a transit VPC environment.
+* Understand VPC ingress and egress routing.
+* Identify and optionally resolve asymmetric routing issues.
 * Connect VPCs via {{site.data.keyword.tg_short}}.
+* Utilize the DNS service routing and forwarding rules to build architecturally sound name resolution system.

 There is a companion GitHub repository with instructions on how to build and test the architecture.
 If follows the layers defined in this tutorial.
 It allows you to demonstrate connectivity problems and solutions as layers are added.